matthull/docmngr/README.md

 #### Add a document to a topic *
 #### Remove a document from a topic *
 #### Get all the documents for a topic

+### General Considerations
+- Unicode must be supported for text fields, people love their emojis
+- "Deleted" records should become invisible to the user, but still be accessible in the database for troubleshooting/restoration purposes

 # Parting Thoughts
 There's a few things I feel are questionable about this implementation: